ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 max_heap_table_size=32M
 ```

-As a good rule of thumb, increase them to 32M, restart MySQL, then let your server run for 24 hours before checking the number of Created_tmp_disk_tables again.
+As a good rule of thumb, increase them to 32M, restart MySQL, then let your server run for 24 hours before checking the number of Created_tmp_disk_tables again for improvement.

 ## MySQLTuner